vebrovski/cobalt/comments and reviews.md

 2. Set up another type (with fields) and section for your comments.
 We'll call them **Comment-T** and **Comment-S**.
 You can use Content-S subcategory to store comments but this type of setup can be tricky so I think it's best to store it in different section.
 3. Go edit your Content-T and click on *Comments Parameters* tab.
 4. In *Comments provider* choose *Cobalt - Types as comments*.
 5. *Select section* to store comments (Comment-S), *Content type* (Comment-T) and *Force category* if you want.
 Purpose of *Force category* is to store comments in section category instead of section root.
-Remember to check *Submission paramaters* tab in your type (Content-T) and under *Categories Behaviour* you have *Allow root submission*.
+Remember to check *Submission paramaters* tab in your type (Comment-T) and under *Categories Behaviour* you have *Allow root submission*.
 If you don't have subcategories in your Comment-S than this should be set to Yes.

 For now I won't be covering other parameters since they are pretty straightforward.